Native American Association of Germany e.V.

 • Likewise, the fabricated demand for a ban on "Indian costumes" (in German: "Indianerkostüme") follows a similar pattern.

-This time, a German daycare center renamed its summer festival to "Pferde und Ponys" ("Horses and Ponies") after one or more parents expressed concerns.
+In the summer of 2025, a German daycare center renamed its summer festival to "Pferde und Ponys" ("Horses and Ponies") after one or more parents expressed concerns.
 As seen in previous cases, misleading headlines surfaced once more—among them, the provocative claim:

 "Indianerfest verboten" – "Indian festival banned."